 After selection by the Board, pilot project sponsors must submit a pilot project application to the Board for consideration.
 All pilot project applications must include, at a minimum, the information detailed in section II.G., below.
-In addition, pilot project applicants must provide notice of the application as provided in in Section 37-60-115(8)(e) and II.H., below.
+In addition, pilot project applicants must provide notice of the application as provided in in-Section 37-60-115(8)(e) and II.H., below.
 If the sponsor of a proposed pilot project is pursuing selection and approval through step 1 and step 2 simultaneously, the notice requirements of both steps apply but may be satisfied concurrently.

-The Board will receive comments on pilot project applications for a period of seventyfive days after notice of the application has been provided.
-Within thirty days of the end of comment period, the applicant for a pilot project, the State Engineer, and owners of water rights or contract rights to water that file comments on the pilot project application must hold a conference to confer about the pilot project application.
-Following the conference, the pilot project applicant and the owners of water rights or contract rights to water must file a joint report outlining agreed-upon terms and conditions for the proposed pilot project and explaining the reasons for failing to agree on any terms and conditions for the pilot project, if any.
+The Board will receive comments on pilot project applications for a period of seventy-five60 days after notice of the application has been provided.
+At any time during the comment period, the Staff, the SEO, or the Applicant may call up to two informal meetings between all interested parties to review the application and to identify concerns.
+Within thirty days of after the end of comment period, the applicant for a pilot project, the State Engineer, and owners of water rights or contract rights to water that file comments on the pilot project application must hold a conference to confer about the pilot project application.
+Following the conference, the pilot project applicant and the owners of water rights or contract rights to water must file a joint report outlining agreed-upon terms and conditions for the proposed pilot project, if any.